shnizzedy/SM_openSMILE/README.rst

 ==============================================================================
-README for Sage Bionetwork's mhealthx feature extraction software pipeline
+README for the mhealthx feature extraction software pipeline
 ==============================================================================
 | 1. `Introduction`_
 | 2. `Inputs`_